-Avoid milk and milk products, including ice cream, as diary may aggravate your symptoms.
+Avoid milk and milk products, including ice cream, as diary may make your symptoms worse.

 Keep the rectal area clean and dry, using a mild soap.
-If necessary, your doctor may recommend an ointment or cream for irritated skin.
+If necessary, your healthcare provider may recommend an ointment or cream for irritated skin.

-According to the American Cancer Society, patients should call their doctors when they have:
+According to the American Cancer Society, patients should call their healthcare providers when they have:

-New abdominal pain that lasts for 2 or more days
+New stomach pain that lasts for 2 or more days

 Not passed urine for 12 hours or more

 Not had liquids for 2 days or more